 Equity securities are negotiable financial instruments that entitle holders to a share of both distributed profits and the residual value of the corporation's assets in the event of its liquidation.
 They are covered by the financial assets and liabilities (financial instrument) category "equity and investment fund shares or units".

 Assistance

-If you need further assistance please contact the Securities Statistics team at the Bank of England at FormAS@bankofengland.co.uk should refrain from rounding.
-All monetary values should be reported in full, in the currency in which the security is denominated.
+If you need further assistance please contact the Securities Statistics team at the Bank of England - tel 020 3461 4974, or email FormAS@bankofengland.co.uk

 Detailed guidance